michellesri/portland-201d2/README.md

 # portland-201d2
-Class repository for Code 201 at the Code Fellows Portland campus, taught by Al She and Jake Herold, starting March 14, 2016
+Class repository for Code 201 at the Code Fellows Portland campus, taught by Al She with Jake Herold and Alex Anderson, starting March 14, 2016

 201
 ===